-Students shall not be permitted to possess, use or sell tobacco, nicotine and nicotine delivery products in the school building or on school property, including on school buses, at school sponsored functions, during field trips, and other scheduled activities of the school.
+Students shall not be permitted to smoke, use or possess tobacco/nicotine products of any kind (including electronic nicotine delivery devices) in the school building or on school property, including on school buses, at school sponsored functions, during field trips, and other scheduled activities of the school.
+Students are also not permitted to be in possession of any incendiary device or lighter, including electronic lighters.

-First offense - 15 demerits, 1 - 3 day suspension, citation and fine
+First offense- 15 demerits, 1 - 3-day suspension, citation and fine

-Second offense - 15 demerits, 3-5 day suspension, citation and fine
+Second offense- 15 demerits, 3 - 5-day suspension, citation and fine

-Third offense - 15 demerits, 10 day suspension, citation and fine
+Third offense- 15 demerits, 10 day suspension, citation and fine